 The risk of a baby’s death (before or after birth) is 30% higher among babies born to women whose gestational diabetes wasn’t treated with insulin.

 This comes with swelling in legs and feet as well as excess protein in urine and high blood pressure.

 Gestational diabetes is a risk factor to get Type 2 diabetes when you get older as well as subsequent gestational diabetes during future pregnancies.

 Surprising, we know.
 Yet according to this groundbreaking study by clinical researcher, Dr. Neal Barnard, a low fat plant-based diet is the gold standard to reverse and manage Type 2 diabetes.
 The study was later built on by the scientific community and a plant-based diet was put to the test by NutritionFacts.org.
-Watch the NutritionFacts.org video break down of plant-based diets and diabetes below.
+Watch Dr. Neal Barnard break down how a plant-based diet reverses Type 2 diabetes below.

 The glycemic index, or GI, measures how a carbohydrate-containing food raises blood glucose.
-For diabetics, it is important to maintain a GI of 55 or less.
+For people with diabetes, it is important to maintain a GI of 55 or less.
 Most fruits and vegetables, beans, minimally processed grains, pasta, and nuts are considered low glycemic index foods.

 According to the Mayo Clinic, “In people with diabetes, fiber — particularly soluble fiber — can slow the absorption of sugar and help improve blood sugar levels.
 A healthy diet that includes insoluble fiber may also reduce the risk of developing Type 2 diabetes.”